 Third, avoid wearing ubiquitous clothing and wear plain clothing especially in Tomb-Sweeping Day.

-Fourth, if we find the grave tombstones broken or have plants grown on them, you should immediately repair and clean plant on the grave.
+Fourth, if we find the grave tombstones broken or have plants grown on them, you should immediately repair and clean the plant on the grave.

 Fifth, Don’t go out late at night.
 Tomb-Sweeping Day is one of the three major ghost festivals in China.
 At night, the Yin is heavy, and it is easy to sneak out the wild ghosts when you are hanging out.